user-grinch/Project-Props/README.md

 # Project Props 3 Community

-**Project Props 3 Community** is the official release, based on the community branch by **Zeneric** which itself was based on [Project Props V2.2 Fixes](https://discord.com/channels/793480791509565440/1081007139314741248) — now enhanced with [FastLoader](https://github.com/user-grinch/FastLoader) for full **open file structure** support.
-This makes the mod fully editable, stable, and compatible with other mods.
+**Project Props 3 Community** is the official release, based on the community branch by **Zeneric** which itself was based on [Project Props V2.2 Fixes](https://discord.com/channels/793480791509565440/1081007139314741248) — now with fixed object.dat merging with modloader. (no need of Fastloader)

 With version **3**, the mod is **bigger, more beautiful, and more stable than ever before**.